mozilla/openwebapps/docs/ACTIVITIES.md

 # Web Activities

 Web Activities is a service discovery mechanism and light-weight RPC system between web apps and browsers.
 In the system, a client creates an Activity describing the action it wants to be handled, and submits it to the browser for resolution.
 The browser presents an interface that allows the user to select which service to use, and then submits the Activity to the service provider selected by the user.
 The service may return data that is returned to the client.
 The browser may optionally inspect or modifying the data as it flows between the client and the service.

 Web Activities allows for opportunistic connections between web components.
 For example, a user can share a web page via whichever sharing service she chooses, not just the ones embedded in a given web page.
 Other use cases that been considered include image access, file storage, search, contact lists, profile data, and payment processing.

 We can distinguish three components:

-* Client: A calling context, running in the user's browser, which begins the service discovery and invocation activity.  activity.
-A client could be in web content, or could be in browser chrome.
+* Client: A calling context, running in the user's browser, which begins the service discovery and invocation activity.
+A client could be in web content or could be in browser chrome.
 * Mediator: the user interface that guides the user through service selection for the specific function.
 The default mediator is a simple picker, which displays the available providers for an activity.
 A more complex mediator could help the user manage their list of providers, by allowing for account selection or status checks; it could also perform "on-the-wire" inspection and modification of the message flow between the consumer and the provider.
 The Firefox Share/F1 project provides an example of a complex mediator; the [Mozilla Apps UX Gallery](https://apps.mozillalabs.com/gallery/) has some more mockups.
 * Provider: A service that has registered for an activity interface.
 Registration is accomplished by associating an action and/or content type with a specific URL at the provider's site.
-This URL, when loaded by the browser, is expected to register one or more message handlers using the *registerHandler* method defined below.
+This URL, when loaded by the browser, is expected to register one or more message handlers using the `registerHandler` method defined below.
 These handlers will be invoked by the browser, receiving data from the mediator, for the individual calls expected in the context of a given activity.

 ## Definition of Activities